malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 * **long term memory**: we can draw up recent and long past memories, but we certainly do not have access to all of those directly.
 There appears to be some sort of fetching mechanism involved.
 * **conscious feedback**: we can at any moment shift our attention to what is currently held within our thoughts, which I attribute as being the output from the prior cycle received as input to the next.

 The five external senses in particular are interesting, as it is well known that we do not observe them in their raw form.
 Vision, for example, is produced by the eyes with varying levels of focus and detail across the visual field, and yet it's very hard for us to directly observe that because the sense has been pre-processed to construct a single coherent virtual visual field.
-Furthermore, we experience senses pre-attached with 'meaning': rather than seeing a series of lines and dots, I see a window, a door, a ball; rather than hearing a sampling of strange sounds, I hear specific spoken words.
+Furthermore, we experience senses pre-attached with "meaning": rather than seeing a series of lines and dots, I see a window, a door, a ball; rather than hearing a sampling of strange sounds, I hear specific spoken words.

 I also think senses carry with them a sort of "labelling" as to their source.
 For example, we have a strong perception of whether a sense came to us externally or from us internally.
 The labelling appears to be a reference back to the body and mind schemas.
 Very interesting results occur when that labelling is disrupted, such as when people with schizophrenia "hear voices" not realising that they are the ones speaking (Klaver & Dijkerman, 2016), or when the body or mind schemas cannot be updated, causing [anosognosia](https://www.nami.org/About-Mental-Illness/Common-with-Mental-Illness/Anosognosia).

 ### Visceral Loop
-The Visceral Loop is a characterisation of the kinds of thought or processing outcomes that pass through the state machine described above, and how that thought leads to the individual having a visceral awareness of their own thoughts.
+The _visceral loop_ is a characterisation of the kinds of thought or processing outcomes that pass through the state machine described above, and how that thought leads to the individual having a "visceral awareness" of their own thoughts.
 It is thus the culmination of the theory, for it explains how we come to conclude ourselves as conscious beings.

 It is described in the phrasing of a processing loop that could, in its optimum form, reach the conclusion of consciousness in the third iteration.
 However, that is generalised to support the fact that actually reaching the conclusion of consciousness typically requires many more than three iterations of the state machine.

 The visceral loop thus characterises each cycle of the state machine as falling into one of the following categories:
-* **Iteration 1 thought**: Thought - General high-level thought that uses sense data as inputs or performs further processing of existing state, and that does not explicitly draw relationships to the individual's mind.
-For example, when making a decision whether or not to buy toothpaste, solving a easy maths problem, or planning how to make coffee for the first time.
+* **Iteration 1 thought**: General high-level thought that uses sense data as inputs or performs further processing of existing state, and that does not explicitly draw relationships to the individual's mind.
+For example, when making a decision whether or not to buy toothpaste, solving an easy maths problem, or planning how to make coffee for the first time.
 This covers the vast majority of thought, as we generally do not need to waste our time thinking about thought itself.

 * **Iteration 2 thought**: Meta-thought - Thought that depends on having an awareness of one's own thoughts, but doesn't explicitly take note of the fact that we are observing our thoughts.
 This is the control mechanism that is so important for maintaining stable thought.
-For example, when making judgement calls about whether a particular thought process is proving productive, or realising that we made a mistake.
+For example, when making judgement calls about whether a particular thought process is proving productive, realising that we made a mistake, or drawing a conclusion about our ability with mathematics.

 * **Iteration 3 thought**: Meta-meta-thought or Meta-awareness - Thoughts about the fact that one is aware of their own thoughts.
 For example, Descartes' famous "I think therefore I am" quote is the result of Iteration 3 thought.
 It is here that we compare our own awareness of thought to our socially constructed understanding of the term "consciousness" and conclude that we, also, are conscious.